ThomasJazz/contact-manager/README.md

     - React (Maybe)

 ## What does the Super Mailer API do?
-- Allows users to manage small e-mail distribution lists
+- Allows users to manage contact lists
-- Users can schedule e-mails to be sent out to their distribution lists
+- Users can get, add, update contacts

 # Endpoints
 - `/add-user` *POST*